lnmei/DH150-2020W/assignment05/README.md

 ## Scenario 2: Cassandra

+#### Why Cassandra is using this product

-Cassandra wants to start reading books again to build a habit of reading and wants to start by finding a recommended book similar to her childhood favorite, Howl's Moving Castle by Diana Wynne Jones.
+Cassandra wants to build a habit of reading books and wants to start by finding a recommended book similar to her childhood favorite, Howl's Moving Castle by Diana Wynne Jones.
 She wants to find similar books to ensure that she enjoys the book enough to stay motivated to read and finish it.
 Since Cassandra thinks of reading as a fun hobby, she doesn't want or need to spend a lot of time or effort looking for a book to read and just wants to quickly pick one to buy and begin reading.

+#### How Cassandra is using this product

 ### Cassandra's User Journey